mshahbazi72/cGANTransfer/README.md

 ```

 Note 1: The path to the main folder of the dataset should be modified in the data prepration scripts using "--data_root".
-Note2: For other setups other than "ImageNet" and "cifar", you need to adapt the data-specific configuraion (type of the data loader, image size, root folder name, ...)
+Note2: For other setups other than ImageNet and CIFAR, you need to adapt the data-specific configuraion (type of the data loader, image size, root folder name, ...)

 ### 2.3.
 Pretrained Weights<a name="Weights"></a>